Seteeri/Particle/snippets/notes/PARTICLE.md

      * Repeat keys

   * Primary Representation
-    * Finish drawing [WIP]
-      * Implement cons cell
-      * Implement basic forms
+    * Implement drawing s-exp [Done]
+      * Draw space (" ") by itself draw box or draw with quotes
+        * For now draw quotes on all strings
-      * Create draw interface where a matrix can be specified
+      * Create draw interface where a matrix can be specified?
       * Follow pp style?
         * We follow indent, poss use rule len list > 12?
-      * Exceptions:
-        * Draw space (" ") by itself draw box or draw with quotes
-        * List starts with numbers, draw horizontally or vertically
+    * Implement drawing cons cells/box-ptr diagrams [Later]
     * Integrate with particle
       * Particles are the representation of the internal data structure and thus strictly follow the underlying data structure - they are all cons cells